seedstack/website/content/docs/business/index.md

 # The business framework

 The business framework is a Java implementation of the DDD approach that builds upon the java framework to provide high-level, ready to use building blocks.
+To add the business framework to your project, add the following dependency:

+{{< dependency g="org.seedstack.business" a="business-core" >}}

 Your will be guided through the design and development of your project but it is crucial for its success to understand the concepts and the associated building blocks.
-While the business framework provides a rich set of helpers and base implementations, no code is generated.
-The development team has to design and write the code, according to this documentation and the DDD philosophy.
+While the business framework provides a rich set of helpers and base implementations, no code is generated. **The development team has to design and write the code, according to this documentation and the DDD philosophy.**

 Sometimes, several design or implementation choices are possible for a given business need.
 In that case, the pros and cons of each choice are presented to help you decide which is right for you specific need.
 When available, additional